Skip to content

 Parent Newsletters

-Centennial Infant and Child Centre’s Early Intervention program is also part of a network of five other Infant and Child Development Agencies in Toronto.
+Centennial Infant and Child Centre’s Early Intervention program is also part of a network of five Infant and Child Development Agencies in Toronto.

 For more information use links below: